Is your hometown obsessed with tennis? Find out if your city makes the cut in our list of the 10 best cities for tennis players.

 Find tennis lessons in St. Louis.

-Find tennis courts in St. Louis.
+Find tennis leagues in St. Louis.

 In May, Raleigh is a top travel destination for professional-tennis hopefuls as the city hosts a women’s ITF tournament with a $25,000 grand prize.
 Last year’s tournament winner was Canadian Heidi El Tabakh, who defeated five Americans to claim the title.
 Don’t like the sound of “O Canada?”
 If you’re a true-blue American tennis fan, look no further than 25 miles west of Raleigh, where Carolina blue meets Duke blue in one of the greatest college sports rivalries.
 Ranked no. 7 nationally, Duke men’s tennis trumps no. 6 Carolina by a margin of one.
 See if that holds true when the teams play April 9 at Chapel Hill.
 Comparably, the third-ranked Tarheel women best their Blue Devil counterparts at no. 4 in the standings.
 The women’s teams will play on April 15.